ungleich/cdist/cdist/conf/type/__uci/man.rst

 NAME
 ----
-cdist-type__uci - Manage configuration values in OpenWrt's Unified Configuration Interface (UCI)
+cdist-type__uci - Manage configuration values in UCI

 DESCRIPTION
 -----------
-This cdist type can be used to alter configuration options in OpenWrt's UCI system.
+This cdist type can be used to alter configuration options in OpenWrt's Unified Configuration Interface (UCI) system.

-Options can be applied in batches if the `--transaction` parameter is used.
+Options can be applied in batches if the ``--transaction`` parameter is used.

 REQUIRED PARAMETERS
 -------------------
 value
     The value to be set.
 Can be used multiple times.
-    This parameter is allowed to be omitted if `--state` is `absent`.
+    This parameter is ignored if ``--state`` is ``absent``.

     Due to the way cdist handles arguments, values **must not** contain newline characters.